ansys/pydyna/doc/source/Resources/Getting_Started.rst

    cd pyDyna
    pip install -e .

 Note the ``-e`` flag, which denotes that you're in development mode.
-You can make changes in the local ``pyDyna`` directory and those will be reflected within your Python kernel after you restart it.
+You can make changes in the local ``pyDyna`` and have them reflected in your local install of PyDyna.